plinder-org/plinder/docs/evaluation.md

+---
+sd_hide_title: true
+---

+# Evaluation tools

-# Evaluating docking poses across a stratified test set
+## Evaluating docking poses across a stratified test set

-The `plinder-eval` package allows (1) assessing protein-ligand complex predictions against reference `plinder` systems, and (2) correlating the performance of these predictions against the level of similarity of each test system to the corresponding training set.
+The `plinder-eval` package allows

+1. assessing protein-ligand complex predictions against reference `plinder` systems, and
+2. correlating the performance of these predictions against the level of similarity of each test system to the corresponding training set.

 The output file from running `plinder-eval` can be used as a submission to the leaderboard (coming soon).

-## Input
+### Input

 `predictions.csv` with each row representating a protein-ligand pose, and the following columns: